vuthalab/jupyter-notebooks/README.md

 * Using ABCD matrices to understand ray transformations through an optical system
 * Mode-matching a gaussian beam to an optical cavity
 * Laser beam profiling with a knife edge
+* Solving the Poisson equation using the relaxation method